odea-project/qAlgorithms/report/report.md

 A manual control of the affected bins showed that most of them had the majority of their points at the edges of the bin.
-One bin showed a very even distribution of points in mz.
+One bin showed a very uniform distribution of points in mz.
 While there is a subjective bias to such a judgment, all bins with a DQS less than 0.5 do not show the behavior that would be expected of good bins.

-**7) Correctly Separated Point Within Critical Distance**
+**Case 7) Correctly Separated Point Within Critical Distance**

 Condition 7) does not occur in connection with any other condition.
 This conforms to the idea that these bins are correctly formed.